cycle/docs/relation/morphed.md

 # Morphed Relations
-In some cases you might want to associate your entity with any of external entities which support given type.
-This can be achieved using polymorphed relations associated to entity interface.
-Such approach supporded for `hasOne`, `hasMany` and `belongsTo` relations.
+In some cases, you might want to associate your entity with any of the external entities which support the given type.
+This can be achieved using polymorphed relations associated with the entity interface.
+Such approach supported for `hasOne`, `hasMany` and `belongsTo` relations.

-Relations points to external entity using complex key [role, outerKey].
+Relations points to the external entity using a complex key [role, outerKey].

 > [Avoid use](http://duhallowgreygeek.com/polymorphic-association-bad-sql-smell/) of these relations when possible.

 ## Definition
-In order to associate entity with one of multiple external objects you have to define common interface first:
+In order to associate an entity with one of the multiple external objects you have to define common interface first:

 ```php
 /** @Entity */